vreniers/YCSB-MongoDB-RUBiS/README.md

 YCSB fork
 ============================

-Extension of YCSB benchmark which changed MongoDB's data model and workload to that of an online auction case.
+YCSB with MongoDB benchmark that functions on a data model with nesting and JOIN query workloads that is based on an online auction case.
 The workload and data model are only partially implemented, and were used for the evaluation of a NoSQL document schema recommender tool (DBSR).

 https://github.com/vreniers/DBSR